cbg-ethz/PYggdrasil/docs/tutorial/advanced_workflow.md

 - *mark05* : assessing the MCMC tree dispersion per tree-tree metric as a baseline to understand the tree-tree metric.

-The outcome an analyis of the results is available in the [thesis](TODO:%20(gordonkoehn)%20add%20thesis%20here.).
+The outcome and analysis of the results are available in the [thesis](TODO:%20(gordonkoehn)%20add%20thesis%20here.).